frontity/docs/docs/architecture/embedded-mode.md

 # Embedded Mode

-In **Embedded mode** the primary domain points to the WordPress installation.
-Frontity is on a non-public-facing secondary domain.
+In **Decoupled mode** the _primary domain points to the Node.js server hosting Frontity_.
+This is the site that visitors access directly in order to view the content.

 This architecture requires: